MagicMirrorOrg/MagicMirror/modules/default/weather/providers/README.md

 #### `fetchCurrentWeather()`

 This method is called when the weather module tries to fetch the current weather of your provider.
-The implementation of this method is required for current weather support.
+The implementation of this method is required.
 The implementation can make use of the already implemented function `this.fetchData(url, method, data);`, which is returning a promise.
 After the response is processed, the current weather information (as a [WeatherObject](#weatherobject)) needs to be set with `this.setCurrentWeather(currentWeather);`.
 It will then automatically refresh the module DOM with the new data.

 #### `fetchWeatherForecast()`

 This method is called when the weather module tries to fetch the weather of your provider.
-The implementation of this method is required for forecast support.
+The implementation of this method is required.
 The implementation can make use of the already implemented function `this.fetchData(url, method, data);`, which is returning a promise.
-After the response is processed, the weather forecast information (as an array of [WeatherObject](#weatherobject)s) needs to be set with `this.setWeatherForecast(forecast);`.
-It will then automatically refresh the module DOM with the new data.

-#### `fetchWeatherHourly()`

-This method is called when the weather module tries to fetch the weather of your provider.
-The implementation of this method is required for hourly support.
-The implementation can make use of the already implemented function `this.fetchData(url, method, data);`, which is returning a promise.
-After the response is processed, the hourly weather forecast information (as an array of [WeatherObject](#weatherobject)s) needs to be set with `this.setWeatherHourly(forecast);`.
+After the response is processed, the weather forecast information (as an array of [WeatherObject](#weatherobject)s) needs to be set with `this.setCurrentWeather(forecast);`.
 It will then automatically refresh the module DOM with the new data.

 ### Weather Provider instance methods